hitzstuff/Dispensation_Calculator/README.md

 DIRECTIONS:

-Run the executable file in the /dist/ folder.
+Run the shortcut inside the 'Dispensation Calculator' folder.
+Alternatively, directly open the executable file from the /dist/ folder.